v5run/a3-maze-runner-take-two-v5run/README.md

 - `-i MAZE_FILE`: specifies the filename to be used;
 - `-p PATH_SEQUENCE`: activates the path verification mode to validate that PATH_SEQUENCE is correct for the maze
+- `-method method`: specifies the method you wish to run;
+- `-baseline method`: specifies the method you wish to run a baseline test to compare -method with;

 If you are also delivering the bonus, your program will react to a third flag: